 In case you were curious about the origin of Mountbatten-Windsor, the Windsor portion comes from Elizabeth’s father, King George V, who chose the name in 1917 during World War I. Prior to that, the royals had not adopted a last name, but distinguished themselves by the house or dynasty to which they belonged.

 The first part of William’s last name comes from Elizabeth’s husband, Prince Philip, who was born with the surname Mountbatten.
-The queen, 92, and her spouse, now 96, decided that it would be best to combine the two names to separate their immediate family from the rest of their royal relatives.
+The queen, 93, and Philip, 97, decided that it would be best to combine the two names to separate their immediate family from the rest of their royal relatives.

 When will Prince William become King of England?

-While his father, Prince Charles, has been first in line to inherit the throne for more than 65 years (longer than any other heir in British history!), William, 35, could step into the role sooner if his dad decides to forgo the royal responsibilities once Elizabeth passes away.
+While dad Prince Charles has been first in line to inherit the throne for more than 65 years (longer than any other heir in British history!), William, 36, could step into the role sooner if Charles decides to forgo the royal responsibilities once Elizabeth passes away.

 What about Prince Harry?
 Does he have a shot at being king?

 Harry, 34, does have a chance to be king, but only after Charles, William, and all of William’s kids.
 Harry is actually sixth in line to the throne, meaning Archie is seventh.
 So, yeah, that’s a super long wait…

 Can Prince William’s wife, Kate Middleton, ever become the Queen of England?

 When William eventually becomes King of England, wife Kate Middleton would be officially known as the queen consort.
 Philip is Queen Elizabeth’s prince consort.
 Interesting, right?